idodov/pixoo64-media-album-art/README.md

 ![PIXOO_album_gallery](https://github.com/idodov/pixoo64-media-album-art/assets/19820046/71348538-2422-47e3-ac3d-aa1d7329333c)

-This script assumes control of the PIXOO64 display while it’s in use and a track is playing.
-To exit this ‘mode’, you’ll need to change the PIXOO channel either through the Divoom app or the API.
-This is why the script relies on an input_boolean entity that you’ll need to create in advance.
-You can toggle this entity when you want the album art to be displayed automatically.
-Meaning that when the toggle is activated and the script is running, the PIXOO display will turn on each time you play a music track.
-If the music is paused, the PIXOO screen will turn off.
-Upon turning on the display, the most recent album cover art will be shown.
-To switch to other channels, such as the visualizer, clock, or custom channels, you’ll need to make the change through the Divoom app or API.

 **Visual Enhancements:**

 - **Eye-catching Cover Art:** Witness the album art of your favorite songs come to life on your PIXOO64, adding a visual dimension to your listening experience.